abdelghany-74/abdelghany-74/README.md

 # Welocome 👋

 # 💫 About Me:
-I am a student in the faculty of computer science-CU 3rd year, and I am Extremely motivated to<br>constantly develop my skills in back-end engineering and grow professionally.<br>I am a strong team player who can quickly learn and implement new technologies.
+I graduated from the faculty of computer science, and I am Extremely motivated to<br>constantly develop my skills in back-end engineering and grow professionally.<br>I am a strong team player who can quickly learn and implement new technologies.

 ## 🌐 Socials: